Where We Be

 Bright splashes of color characterize the homes of the La Boca District

-Not to be outdone, we put on a few moves of our own and wowed the crowd.
+Not to be outdone, we put on a few moves of our own.
 What can we say, tango runs hot in our Anglo-Saxon blood.

-La Boca District is where tango originated.
-Did you
+La Boca is where tango originated.
+Did you know

-know tango was a poor man's dance, or that, in its
+tango was a poor man's dance, or that it was

-humble origins, it was only danced by men?
-It
+originally only danced by men?
+It wasn't until tango

-wasn't until tango became all the craze in Paris that
+became all the craze in Paris that the middle and

-the middle and upper classes in Argentina came to
+upper classes in Argentina came to appreciate and

 If you go to La Boca today, you'll see some of the